TriForceX/MiyooCFW/Rev3-Guide-EN.md

 3. Once the image is burned, insert the SD into New Bittboy and turn it on.
 If it boots it is a success.

 **Note:** You can expand you main drive to reclaim the full space use _Partition Magic_ or similar app.

-## 3) Workaround for rev3.5

-The lastest Bittboy comes with changes _(again)_ so is now the rev3.5 (Barcode 20190424 005).
-So the image for rev3 will not work on this, you will get a black screen.

-Theres an small **workaround** to get it working for now.
-(Not guaranteed)

-1. Follow all the steps to install the CFW from avobe.
-2. When you are done, replace the **zimage** file with the stock one (which comes pre-installed with your console).
-Also you can download [(here)](https://www.dropbox.com/s/izc6066a9fpxtl8/zImage?dl=0).
-3. Turn on the console.

 **Enjoy!** :grin: